 The Honorable Mayor Kasim Reed

-Prior to his election, Mayor Reed established a track record of leadership during his 11 years as a member of the Georgia General Assembly.
+Mayor Reed is Chairman of the Transportation and Communications Committee of the U.S. Conference of Mayors.
+Prior to his election, he served as a member of the Georgia General Assembly for 11 years.
 He was elected to the Georgia House of Representatives in 1998 and served two terms.
-From 2002 to 2009, he served in the Georgia State Senate, where he was Vice Chairman of the Senate Democratic Caucus.
-He is a former partner of Holland and Knight LLP, an international law firm.
+From 2002 to 2009, he served in the Georgia State Senate.

+Mayor Reed is a former partner in the litigation practice of Holland and Knight LLP, an international law firm.
 He is a graduate of Howard University in Washington D.C., where he received his Bachelor of Arts and Juris Doctor degrees and an honorary Doctor of Laws.
 Mayor Reed was appointed as Howard University's youngest General Trustee in June 2002 and remains a dedicated member of the Board of Trustees.

 Last updated: 7/31/2013 11:16:45 AM